loicgreffier/spring-boot-kafka-quickstarts/kafka-producer-quickstarts/kafka-producer-transactional/README.md

 This module demonstrates:

-- The use of the Kafka Clients producer API.
+- The use of the Kafka Clients producer DSL.
 - The use of Kafka transactions.
 - The use of unit tests with a Mock consumer.